The Laws and the rules

 - What is the cycle time?

 It is important to understand the difference between lead time and cycle time.
-They are different.
+They are different in that one is customer facing and the other internal to the team.
 I’m not a fan of reinventing the wheel, so check out this article from Stefan Roock.
 Work through the presentation below to get your answers.